Z-Strain Magic Mushrooms: Potency, Effects, & Growing Tips

 Z-Strain Potency & Psilocybin Content

-Oakland Hybe hosts a yearly Psychedelic Conference and The Psilocybin Cup, in which cultivators from around the world submit their mushroom strains to compete for the most potent shroom.
+Oakland Hyphae hosts a yearly Psychedelic Conference and The Psilocybin Cup, in which cultivators from around the world submit their mushroom strains to compete for the most potent shroom.

-In the Spring Oakland Cup 2021, a Z-Strain sample submitted by No Cap was graded “A.” The sample strain had a psilocybin content (PCB) of 0.66% and a psilocin content (PCN) of 0.17% — while it’s certainly not the highest on this list, it is considered to have higher than average potency.
+In the Spring Oakland Cup 2021, a Z-Strain sample submitted by No Cap was graded “A.” The sample strain had a psilocybin content (PCB) of 0.66% and a psilocin content (PCN) of 0.17%.
+The total tryptamine level was listed as 0.83%.

 Comparing Z-Strain to a popular shroom stain and Z-strain’s presumed relative, Golden Teacher, we can see that they’re relatively similar.
-However, Golden Teachers have a slightly higher psilocybin content with 0.75–0.79% and lower psilocin at 0.5–0.7% (based on the two highest Golden Teacher entries in the 2021 Psilocybin Cup).
+However, Golden Teachers have a slightly lower psilocybin and psilocin content of 0.73% (based on 11 separate Psilocybin Cup entries across 2 years).

 These strain entries were submitted by experienced growers, who we can presume provided the best growing conditions for their mushrooms.

 The closest relative to Z-Strain is the Golden Teacher mushrooms, perhaps the market’s most dominant variety of shrooms.